Ryan Jeffers Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.86).
+- The Guardians' 3.97 team ERA ranks ninth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender 146 home runs (1.1 per game), the fourth-fewest in baseball.
+- Guardians pitchers combine to surrender the eighth-fewest home runs in baseball (152 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.